TrashCrab/customer-retention-project/README.md

 ## Project Overview
 This project analyzes customer retention using the **[Online Retail II dataset](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci)**.
-I built a SQL data pipeline in DuckDB to transform raw transactional data into clean analytical tables, and then created an interactive Tableau dashboard to visualize cohort retention and key business KPIs.
+I built a SQL data pipeline in DuckDB to transform raw online shopping data into a clean analytical tables, and then created an interactive Tableau dashboard to view cohort retention and key business KPIs.

 **Business / Learning Question:**
 How do customer cohorts behave over time, and where does churn occur?